-As part of the preparation of the financial statements, the managing directors are responsible for assessing the Company's ability to continue as a going-concern.
+As part of the preparation of the financial statements, the managing directors are responsible for assessing the Company's ability to continue as a going concern.
 Based on the financial reporting framework mentioned, the managing directors should prepare the financial statements using the going-concern basis of accounting unless the managing directors either intend to liquidate the Company or to cease operations or have no realistic alternative but to do so.
 The managing directors should disclose in the financial statements any event and circumstances that may cast significant doubt on the Company's ability to continue as a going concern.

-Our responsibilities for the audit of the financial statements obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error and to issue an auditor's report that includes our opinion.
+Our responsibilities for the audit of the financial statements

+Our responsibility is to plan and perform an audit engagement in a manner that allows us to obtain sufficient and appropriate audit evidence to provide a basis for our opinion.
+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high but not absolute level of assurance, which makes it possible that we may not detect all material misstatements.
 Misstatements may arise due to fraud or error.
 They are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.